 General powers to undertake flood risk management works by Local Authorities are provided by Schedule 2, section 29 of the Flood and Water Management Act 2010, which adds section 14A Land Drainage Act 1991 and gives general powers to Local Authorities in relation to flood risk management works.
 This work has to be undertaken having regard to the Local Flood Risk Management Strategy for an authority's area.
 Operations to manage a flood risk include maintaining existing works, improving existing works, constructing new works and altering or removing works.
-A list of capital works bids for flood risk management projects made by Halton is shown in Appendix 7.
+A list of capital works bids for flood risk management projects made by Halton is shown in Appendix 3.
+Halton Borough Council will collate data, assess need and compile any information necessary to prepare bids for such FRM works through the Flood Defence Grant in Aid programme and the NWRFCC Local Levy funding.